James Duchal: Works

-In 1728 he published a volume of sermons, which show the influence of Francis Hutcheson.
+In 1728 Duchal published a volume of sermons, which show the influence of Francis Hutcheson.
 Duchal's studies were classical and philosophical rather than biblical.
 Late in life, he returned to the study of Hebrew, to test the positions of the Hutchinsonian system, in which he found nothing congenial to his ideas.
 Duchal was an indefatigable writer of sermons: discourses in sets, like courses of lectures.
 A series devoted to 'presumptive arguments' for Christianity gained him when published (1753) the degree of D.D. from Glasgow.
 He composed aloud, while taking his daily walks, and committed the finished discourse to paper at great speed, in fine crowquill penmanship.
 He left seven hundred sermons as the fruit of his Dublin ministry.

 From a robust Calvinistic orthodoxy, Duchal passed by degrees to an interpretation of Christianity from which every distinctive trace of orthodoxy had vanished.
 Francis Blackburne (according to Joseph Priestley) questioned 'his belief of the Christian revelation'.
 Although the Dictionary of National Biography states that 'for this suspicion there is no ground'.
 Clarke Irwin states that, in 'Presumptive Arguments for the ...
 Christian Religion,' he "strongly asserts the Deity of the Lord Jesus Christ".
 Andrew Kippis observed that William Leechman plagiarised (1768) the substance and treatment of three sermons by Duchal on the spirit of Christianity (1762).

 Duchal is also known as a biographer of Irish non-subscribing clergy.
 The original draft of seven sketches, without names, was printed (Christian Moderator, April 1827, p.
 431) from a copy by Thomas Drennan; the first three are Michael Bruce (1686–1735), Samuel Haliday, and Abernethy.
 They were worked up, with some softening of the criticism, in the funeral sermon for Abernethy, with appended biographies (1741).
 Thomas Witherow erroneously assigns these biographies to James Kirkpatrick, D.D.